sictweb/bti425-2020/notes/angular-heroku-deploy.md

 ### Node.js + Express.js server app

-Create (either from new or from a template that you have) a Node.js + Express.js server app.
+Create a Node.js + Express.js server app, either from new or from a template that you have.

-It will need a `public` folder.
-Copy the several static code assets from the `dist` folder into this new `public` folder.
+It will need a new folder named `public`.
+Copy the several static code assets from the `dist/PROJECTNAME` folder into this new `public` folder.

 It will need a git configuration.
 Run the `git init` command to do that.